MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/automation-considerations.md

 be merged into the protected branch when certain criteria are met. i.e., number of approvals from team members.

 - Teams should connect the practice of keeping 'Everything as Code', the review process together with a continuous integration and deployment (CI/CD) process.
-Changes that a developer is doing on their custom branch should automatically trigger a CI process, where static code analysis, validation, and test deployments are executed.
+Changes that are made on a custom branch should automatically trigger a CI process, where static code analysis, validation, and test deployments are executed.
 This will help developers check their code early (often referred to as **fail fast** or **shift-left testing**) for errors that could potentially cause issues if deployed to production.
 Depending on the branching strategy that the team has, a change to an important branch, such as `dev` or `test` should trigger deployments to different environments.
 With the final stage running after an approval to change the code in `main`, leading to a change being